jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 5. **Character Encoding**: Always specify encoding explicitly (preferably UTF-8) when dealing with text files, especially for international data.

+6. **URL Handling**: Always convert relative URLs to absolute URLs when they will be used outside the context of the original website.
+This makes the data directly usable without additional processing.

+7. **Consistent Data Formats**: Ensure consistent data formats across different implementations of similar functionality to simplify downstream processing.

 ## Resource Management

 1. **Context Managers**: Implement and use context managers (`__enter__` and `__exit__` methods) for classes that manage resources like file handles, network connections, or database sessions.